kelvgooding/8ball-leaderboard/README.md

 - SQL
 - SQLite3

-Release Notes:
+**Release Notes:**

 06/02/2023	- Updated the footer to include website icon and url link.
-This now includes a footer background colour.
+This now includes a footer background colour.<br/>
 06/02/2023	- Included new class to update the footer icons.
 12/02/2023	- Remove all matches played in 2022.
 This is now a clean record from 2023 onwards.